 The training programme will normally last for one school year.

-The next programme will start in the first week of September 2019 and finish in the last week of June 2020 for those trainees that meet the Teachers’ Standards.
+The next full and part-time programmes will start in September 2020 and finish in the last week of June 2021 (full-time) or sometime in 2022 (part-time, dependent on timetable) for those trainees that meet the Teachers’ Standards.

 The SCITT Training Programme is designed to cover the core curriculum for Initial Teacher Training so that trainees develop high quality professional knowledge, skills and understanding.

-This takes the form of "Hub Days" at the Training and Conference Centre.
-They consist of workshops led by practicing teachers who are expert practitioners and are designed to develop strategies and skills for the classroom as well as opportunities to network with other trainees and reflect on practice.
+This takes the form of "Hub Days" at the YTCA SCITT Hub (based at Minsthorpe Community College).
+They consist of workshops led by practising teachers who are expert practitioners and are designed to develop strategies and skills for the classroom as well as opportunities to network with other trainees and reflect on practice.